jronallo/microdata_schemaorg_example/source/code4lib.html.md

 > process items that use them. ([HTML Microdata: Items](http://www.whatwg.org/specs/web-apps/current-work/multipage/microdata.html#items))

-The meaning of the `@itemid` attribute is determined by the vocabulary.
+The meaning of the `itemid` attribute is determined by the vocabulary.
 Unfortunately, Schema.org
 [does not document any use or support for the `itemid` attribute](http://www.w3.org/2011/webschema/track/issues/6) at this time, though they ["strongly encourage the use of itemids"](http://groups.google.com/group/schemaorg-discussion/msg/f3317f1482d56232).